Topic 1

 B: It says we will [depart from, arrive to] Japan at around 8:00 PM and [depart from, arrive to] Hawaii around 9:00 AM local time.

-A: If we’re arriving early in the morning, we can do things like tour around and swim in the ocean starting from [one day, the first day], right?
+A: If we’re arriving early in the morning, we can do things like tour around and swim in the ocean starting from [one day, the first day], right? - A: Traveling abroad seems fun but isn’t it difficult?

-B: Yes, especially because if you go to countries where you don’t understand the language, finding the ticket [sales land, sales area] is also difficult.
+B: Yes, especially because if you go to countries where you don’t understand the language, finding the ticket [sales land, sales area] is also difficult. - A: How was Tokyo?

 B: It was really fun.
 Because it’s a [countryside, city], right?
 But there were a lot of people and it was tiring.
-As I expected, I decided that living in the [countryside, city] would be better.
+As I expected, I decided that living in the [countryside, city] would be better. - A: I heard if you [accommodate, reserve] this hotel on the internet then the [accommodation, reservation] fee will be cheaper.

 B: I see!
-Then let’s [reserve, accommodate] on the laptop now.
+Then let’s [reserve, accommodate] on the laptop now. - A: Are you going by car for next week’s trip?

 B: Actually, I haven’t yet decided.
 Driving is tiring and the [bus, gasoline] fee isn’t cheap, among other things.